DEliasVCruz/ZettlekastenNotes/lmiu.md

 ## Overview

-This command prints the shell command history, that is every line that has been run through the commandline
+This command prints the shell command history, that is every line that has been run through the comandline

 ## Cookbook